zenml-io/zenml/docs/book/introduction.md

 ```

 Registering your environments as ZenML stacks also enables you to browse and
-explore all your infrastructure setups in a convenient user interface.
+explore them in a convenient user interface.
 Try it out at [https://demo.zenml.io/](https://demo.zenml.io/)!

 <figure>